Caleb Benenoch

-Caleb Orobosa Benenoch (born August 2, 1994) is an American football guard who is a free agent.
-He played college football at UCLA and was drafted by the Tampa Bay Buccaneers in the fifth round of the 2016 NFL Draft.
-He has also played for the New England Patriots, Carolina Panthers, Dallas Cowboys, and Detroit Lions.
+Caleb Orobosa Benenoch (born August 2, 1994) is an American former professional football guard.
+He played college football for the UCLA Bruins and was selected by the Tampa Bay Buccaneers of the National Football League (NFL) in the fifth round of the 2016 NFL draft.
+He was also a member of the New England Patriots, Carolina Panthers, Dallas Cowboys, Detroit Lions, Buffalo Bills, New Orleans Saints, New York Jets, and Calgary Stampeders.

-Early years
+Early life

-Benenoch was born in Nigeria and played association football (soccer) in early childhood before migrating to Katy, Texas at nine.
-He started to play the American gridiron game by mistake as his mother signed him up for "football".
+Benenoch was born in Nigeria and played association football (soccer) in early childhood before migrating to Katy, Texas, at nine.
+He started to play American football by mistake as his mother signed him up for "football".

 College career

 Benenoch played college football for the UCLA Bruins from 2013 to 2015.

 Professional career

 Tampa Bay Buccaneers

-Benenoch was drafted by the Tampa Bay Buccaneers in the fifth round, 148th overall, of the 2016 NFL Draft.
+Benenoch was selected by the Tampa Bay Buccaneers in the fifth round, 148th overall, of the 2016 NFL draft.
 He played in five games as a rookie, earning his first career start at the right guard position in Week 10 against the Chicago Bears in place of the injured Kevin Pamphile.

 In 2018, Benenoch was named the Buccaneers starting right guard, starting all 16 games.

 On September 10, 2019, Benenoch was released by the Buccaneers.